 Met Cloisters Medieval treasures including a beguiling 16th-century tapestry that depicts a unicorn hunt.

 Brooklyn Museum Ancient Egyptian gems, a stellar collection of American painting and a cutting-edge feminist arts center.

 Lower East Side Tenement Museum Fantastic insight into life as an immigrant during the 19th and early 20th centuries.

 Places of Worship

-St Patrick’s Cathedral A glorious neo-Gothic masterpiece – it’s the largest cathedral in America.
+St Patrick’s Cathedral A glorious neo-Gothic masterpiece – it’s the largest Catholic cathedral in America.

 Trinity Church This gorgeous Anglican church was the tallest building in NYC in the mid-1800s.

-Cathedral Church of St John the Divine The largest house of worship in the US was begun in 1892 – and still isn’t completely finished (hence its nickname, St John the Unfinished).
+Cathedral Church of St John the Divine The largest house of worship in the US was begun in 1892 – and still isn’t completely finished.

 Temple Emanu-El A Romanesque structure with gilded ceilings serves as one of New York’s most beautiful synagogues.

-Mahayana Temple An atmospheric Buddist temple complete with guilded guardian lions in Chinatown.
+Mahayana Temple An atmospheric Buddist temple complete with gilded guardian lions in Chinatown.